umensa/Backend-rails-bootstrap/README.md

 As you can see, the application has not been styled at all.
 We will use Bootstrap to style it.

-Before you make any changes, create a git branch called backend2-week4, and make your changes inside that.
+Before you make any changes, create a git branch called bootstrap, and make your changes inside that.

 # Adding Bootstrap